nilah-xiv/Raffler-VIP/README.md

 ✨ A lightweight Dalamud plugin for FFXIV that allows players to run in-game raffles.
 This specific release has some features pruned back to make it more intuitive for the event.

-## Add to dalamud experimental, check the box and save!:
+## 🖥️ Installing to dalamud / Setup

+# Open dalamud, click experimental, add the following link, and save:

 `https://raw.githubusercontent.com/nilah-xiv/Raffler-SP/main/repo.json`

 ![image](https://github.com/user-attachments/assets/18f1a0aa-2fa3-4e98-85fa-bedec746cfce)